Here are the most reliable weedy indicators and what they reveal about your soil.

 Weeds That Say Your Soil Is Soggy

-If you see dock, foxtails, horsetail, and willows, you can expect your site to suffer swampy conditions some time during the year.
+If you see dock, foxtails (shown above), horsetail, and willows, you can expect your site to suffer swampy conditions some time during the year.
 Other weeds that thrive in wet soil include goldenrod, Joe-Pye weed, oxeye daisy, poison hemlock, rushes, and sedges.

 What could you possibly grow in such conditions?
 How about a fabulous garden filled with plants that like wet feet?
 Ornamental willows, including pussy willow and curly willow, will flourish here and provide plenty of material for flower arrangements.
 You can also grow dogwoods, Japanese iris, Siberian iris, yellow flag, ligularia, cardinal flower, and turtlehead.
 Don't grow invasive wet-loving plants like purple loosestrife or meadowsweet, however.
 They can overwhelm the area and destroy the natural balance of the wetlands.

 Also, don't try to change these conditions.
 Wetlands are priceless natural habitats that are rapidly being lost to development.
 Besides, trying to "correct" such a site usually is a lost cause—in Nature, water almost always wins.

 Chicory (shown above) and bindweed are telltale signs of compacted soil.
 That's why you often see the blue flowers of chicory along highways.
 Chicory also is common in gardens where beds have been left empty or, worse still, where soil has been worked when it's wet.

 If your weeds indicate compacted soil, plant a cover crop of white lupines and sweet clover.
 They have roots as strong as those of pesky chicory, and they help to break up the soil.
 At the same time, these cover crops replenish the nitrogen levels in the soil.